 Prescribed, targeted treatment plans may include therapeutic diets, fortified foods, dietetic counselling and oral nutritional supplementation.

-Specialist artificial nutritional support such as enteral and or parenteral nutrition, will be delivered within a specialist treatment centre.
+Specialist nutritional support such as enteral and or parenteral nutrition, will be delivered within a specialist treatment centre.

-In order to induce a metabolically replete state at the point of surgery, patients should not be fasted overnight and should receive prescribed, pre-operative carbohydrate loading.
-This strategy maximises glycogen storage and preserves the anabolic actions of insulin prior to the metabolic stress of surgery (17).
+In order to induce a metabolically replete state at the point of surgery, patients should not be fasted overnight and should receive pre-operative carbohydrate loading.
+This and other strategies should form part of surgery-specific enhanced recovery programms (17).

 Psychology: Preoperative psychological factors, including anxiety, depression, acute stress and low levels of self-efficacy are associated with delayed post-operative recovery (7).